GodotMisogi/johnny/content/post/fluid-dynamics/index.md

 $$ \rho \frac{D\vec V}{Dt} = -\nabla p + \rho \vec g + \nabla \cdot \hat \tau + \rho\vec f$$

-The energy equation reduces to Bernoulli's equation (mentioned later), which can be derived from the momentum equation above, hence it need not be considered.
+The energy equation reduces to Bernoulli's equation (mentioned later), which can be derived from the momentum equation above, so it need not be considered.

 For a Newtonian fluid, the stresses are considered to be linearly proportional to the velocity gradient near a wall, with a constant $\mu$ called **viscosity**: